Skip to main content

 What documents are required for this crosstrade?

 A commercial invoice, packing list, and Air Waybill are standard requirements.
-For Electronics, Commercial invoice, packing list, AWB; lithium battery declaration (if applicable); dual-use screening; EXP declaration for export outside EU are additionally required.
+For Electronics, Commercial invoice, packing list, AWB; lithium battery declaration (if applicable); dual-use screening; export declaration for shipments outside the EU are additionally required.
 Additional certificates may be needed for crosstrades from Chile to Brazil — Aircargo.nl prepares all documentation for you.

 Quote for Electronics: Chile → Brazil?

-Request a specific quote for crosstrade air freight of Electronics from Chile to Brazil.
+Get a customized quote for crosstrade air freight of Electronics from Chile to Brazil.
 We typically respond within 4 hours.

 Made by Friendly Faces